ZHIYAO1219/ORA_KG/README.md

 ## 2. Methodology
 ### 2.1 Research framework
 Our research framework involves several key steps.
 Initially, we collect documents, including their titles and contents, through web crawling.
-Subsequently, we preprocess these documents to prepare them for analysis, and then feed the relevant information into our Multi-Objective Optimization model.
+Subsequently, we preprocess these documents to prepare them for analysis and then feed the relevant information into our Multi-Objective Optimization model.
 The final output of our framework consists of critical words extracted from the documents, which are then used to construct a comprehensive knowledge graph.
 In essence, our project leverages OR for information extraction, ultimately contributing to the construction of a knowledge graph.

 <img src="framework.png" alt="image" width="600">

-Note that the collected documents should include the titles and contents.
-Titles and keywords of contents represent the 'Entity' of a knowledge graph.
+Note that the collected documents should include the titles and contents, which, in this study, refer to the course names and their corresponding course summaries.
+Titles and keywords of contents represent the 'entity' of a knowledge graph.

 <img src="example_of_elements.png" alt="image" width="300">